 My beginning lessons were with Dr. Ted Brunson in one of the first Suzuki programs ever established in the US.
 My studies continued with Michael Tseitlin in California, and later on at Juilliard with Dorothy DeLay.
-Other important mentors for me were Joseph Silverstein and Felix Galimir.
+Other important mentors for me were Joseph Silverstein, Felix Galimir, and Eugene Drucker.

-Finally, I’ve worked extensively with noted peak performance psychologists Dr. Don Greene and Dr. Noa Kageyama and have developed a methodology of teaching that incorporates some of their most valuable concepts.
+Finally, I’ve worked extensively with noted peak performance psychologist Don Greene and have developed a methodology of teaching that incorporates some of his most valuable concepts.

-So whether it’s preparing for an audition, learning to practice more efficiently and mindfully, learning proven techniques to refine intonation, getting straight answers about orchestral life, or just getting solid direction on technical fundamentals, I believe I have a unique and comprehensive perspective to offer.
+So whether it’s preparing for an audition, learning to practice more efficiently and mindfully, learning proven techniques to refine intonation, getting straight answers about life in the music business today, or just getting solid direction on technical fundamentals, I believe I have a unique and comprehensive perspective to offer.

 At this time I have a very small private class outside of CCPA.
-If you are interested in a lesson either in person or via Skype, please use the contact form here.
+If you are interested in a lesson or just a conversation, please use the contact form here.